Henning Wehn: Career

 Wehn studied Business Administration in Münster and worked in customer relations.
 In 2002, he moved to the United Kingdom to work in the marketing department of Wycombe Wanderers.
 One evening, he saw an open mic night and decided to try comedy.
 Of his decision to stay in the UK, Wehn later wrote:

 As a result, since October 2003, Wehn has been the self-styled "German Comedy Ambassador in London".
 After beginning his career as "warm-up act" to various comedians in London (including Stewart Lee for Comedy Vehicle), he now has his own act on the British comedy circuit.

 Wehn has appeared on the panel shows 8 Out of 10 Cats, Have I Got News for You, Room 101, 8 Out of 10 Cats Does Countdown, QI and Would I Lie to You?.
 He also appeared on Channel 4's political discussion/comedy show 10 O'Clock Live in May 2013.
-He is a recurring panellist on both the Radio Five Live comedy sports show Fighting Talk and on the Radio Four panel game The Unbelievable Truth.
+He is a recurring panellist on both the BBC Radio 5 Live comedy sports show Fighting Talk and on the Radio 4 panel game The Unbelievable Truth.
 Wehn also appeared as a panellist on the 2015, 2016 and 2017 series of The Great British Bake Off: An Extra Slice for both the BBC and Channel 4.

 He appeared on Would I Lie To You?, Episode 7 of Series 7, in which he revealed that for three weeks in the mid-1990s he was listed as a missing person by Interpol.
 He later appeared on Episode 9 of Series 9, in which he revealed that he and his friend were once arrested by border guards for illegally entering the Czech Republic in the mid-1990s.

 In 2014, Wehn and fellow comedian Mark Watson fronted a travelogue in Brazil called The Road to Rio for TV channel Dave.
 In the show, they explored the country's sporting culture, tying in with the 2014 World Cup held in the country.
 Henning has often toured and performed with fellow German comedian Otto Kuhnle.
-Kuhnle appeared on Wehn's BBC Radio 2 series Henning knows best in 2012.
+Kuhnle appeared on Wehn's BBC Radio 2 series Henning Knows Best in 2012.

 In May 2015, Wehn presented An Immigrant's Guide to Britain on Channel 4, telling Radio Times: "[W]hat I really like about the programme it mixes light-hearted issues (the job market), with more serious ones (trouble of having two water taps instead of just one) to the ultra serious (the British class system)".
 In October that same year, Wehn was the presenter of the BBC World Service radio documentary Wall in the Head in which he explored "the invisible cultural and psychological divide" between East and West Germans twenty five years after German reunification following the fall of the Berlin Wall.

 In October 2018, Wehn appeared in the German episode of History's TV series Al Murray: Why Does Everyone Hate The English alongside host Al Murray.